web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 #### Alias Conversion

-During the Bundleless build process, if an alias appears in the source code, e.g.
+During the bundleless build process, if an alias appears in the source code, e.g.

 ```js title="./src/index.ts"
 import utils from '@common/utils';